Light vs. Ice: The Best Relief for Perineal Pain and Healing After Birth

 What Kind of Light Should I Get?

 In the study, the DMC Therapy EC device was used for but it’s over $2000 - but the good news is you can find more affordable options that will provide similar wavelengths for a fraction of the cost with LEDs.
-I am an affiliate for Hooga for many reasons detailed here.
+I am an affiliate for Novaa for many reasons detailed here.
 When you purchase through my website - reach out and I’ll create a tailored protocol based on your unique needs.
 I like the Hooga torch as it also includes blue wavelengths which are antimicrobial (helps keep wound potential infections at bay) and not much energy is required for superficial skin healing.

 So if you’re due your baby soon and are looking for ways to accelerate healing and reduce pain, photobiomodulation might be the solution you’ve been waiting for.
 While cryotherapy has long been a standard treatment, PBM offers a faster, more effective option that works in harmony with your body’s natural healing process.
+Think of it like a powerful multivitamin.
+Another option is laser therapy for deeper tissues which works more quickly offering greater pain relief.

 As this study shows, PBM outshines cryotherapy in reducing pain, swelling, and promoting faster recovery.